 In 1907 there was a catastrophic train wreck in West Canaan, when a dispatcher confused Canaan and West Canann stations.
 Consequently, West Andover station was renamed “Gale” and South Danbury was renamed “Converse.”

 Early industry took the form of mills.
 The typical pattern in pioneer settlements is for saw mills to be constructed first, in order to turn the timber into lumber as the land was cleared for agriculture and animal husbandry.
-Grist mills are erected next to turn corn and grain grown on the cleared land into meal flour.
-Other mills that satisfy local needs follow and finally mills and factories are built that produce goods for export.
+Grist mills were erected next to turn corn and grain grown on the cleared land into meal flour.
+Other mills that satisfy local needs followed and finally mills and factories were built to produce goods for export.
 Wilmot industry was never large, likely because the railroad did not pass through the Center or the Flat, where the mills were located.

-After the 1870s there were also several mills along Cascade Brook in Wilmot Flat, including a tannery.
+After the 1870s there were also several mills along Cascade Brook in Wilmot Flat, as well as a tannery.
 There are two branches of this brook, the larger of which begins at Pleasant Lake in New London and flows east into the Blackwater River in Andover.
-A smaller, branch flows north near Kearsarge Valley Road through many wetlands to a confluence in the flat.
+A smaller, branch flows north near Kearsarge Valley Road through many wetlands to a confluence with the other branch in the flat.
 There were mills on both branches.

 Modern soil surveys show that only scattered areas of Wilmot were suitable for tilling.
 The largest swath extends down the Cascade Brook valley through Wilmot Flat, and there are two smaller areas on Cross Hill and in an arc through northern Wilmot near White’s Pond.
 The rest of the town’s soils are more suitable for grazing livestock and in the early 19th century Wilmot joined the general movement in northern New England to raise sheep for their wool.